Spreading Health and Happiness on the Streets for the Holidays

 “For the next week I’ll be living on the streets of San Diego.
 I won’t actually be homeless because I have a home.
 I won’t get a true street living experience because I’ll know I have resources to fall back on.
 I won’t be in complete despair because my friends and family will be there for me if needed.

 But by living on the streets with no money I hope to see life from a new perspective.
 I hope to gain a deeper appreciation for what I have and to stop judging books by their covers.
 I hope to become a more compassionate, understanding, and loving human being.
-And I hope to learn some killer techniques to get by on less and be more resourceful.

 I’ll dumpster dive for food.
 I’ll drink from public water faucets.
 I’ll sleep in my sleeping bag under bridges or behind bushes.
 I’ll use free resources like the library and go for long walks in my city.
 I’ll bathe in the ocean, breathe in the fresh air, and soak in the sun.
 I’ll find friendship in people on the streets both “homeless” and “home dwellers.”
 I’ll have everything I need and nothing that I don’t.